 SOLUTION: Maybe you’re pushing yourself too much.
 Set up smaller steps to complete your mini-goals.
-If you are struggling with a particular concept, research more about and join community forums to find answers and solutions.
+If you are struggling with a particular concept, research more about it and join community forums to find answers and solutions.

 OBSTACLE 2: I don’t have time to complete my projects in one week due to too much homework.